rlaffers/eslint-plugin-xstate/docs/rules/no-infinite-loop.md

   },
 })

-// ❌ No guard, no target.
-The action on the 2nd transition does not
+// ❌ The action on the 2nd transition does not update the context,
-// update the context, so executing it will not make the 1st transition
+// so executing it will not make the 1st transition valid on the next evaluation.
-// valid on the next evaluation. createMachine({
+// (or the 1st transition is always taken, so the 2nd transition is useless) createMachine({
   states: {
     deciding: {